danielgindi/DGSlideViewController/README.md

 * Ready-made gesture recognizers (tap and pan)!

-This was originally in my other repository https://github.com/danielgindi/drunken-danger-zone/, But I've finally decided to seperate certain classes to separate repositories - and the major rewriting of this class was a great chance to do that!
+This was originally in my other repository https://github.com/danielgindi/drunken-danger-zone/, But I've finally decided to separate certain classes to separate repositories - and the major rewriting of this class was a great chance to do that!

 ## Me
 * Hi!
 I am Daniel Cohen Gindi.
 Or in short- Daniel.